-Touring New Zealand by coach is a great way to see New Zealands' beauty.
-You get to experience the best the country has to offer and someone else gets to do the organising, driving and ensuring everything goes to plan.
+Touring New Zealand by coach is a great way to see New Zealand's beauty.
+You get to relax and experience the best the country has to offer while leaving the job of planning, organising and driving to experienced travel operators and agents.

-There are 3 main types or styles of coach touring available in New Zealand.
-These are independent touring, escorted touring and small groups.
+There are three main types or styles of coach touring available in New Zealand.
+These are independent touring, escorted touring and small group touring.

 What time do the coaches leave?

-Independent coach touring travel legs can start at various times depending on the location.
+Independent coach tours departure times vary from location to location.
 Ask one of consultants to give you a daily breakdown for the tour you are interested in.

 Do the coaches have toilets on board?

-The coaches used on independent tours may have toilets on some of the legs.
-However bear in mind that the coaches on all tours will usually stop every 2 hours on average for comfort stops.
+The coaches used on independent tours may have toilets on some of the routes.
+However, the coaches on all tours will usually stop on average every 2 hours for comfort stops.